Mining industry of Russia: Structure

 Production in the mineral sector was highly concentrated as of 2005.
 For more than 10 minerals, the majority of production was conducted by one company.
 Gazprom controlled almost the entire production of natural gas in Russia, Norilsk Nickel Mining and Metallurgical Company (MMC) produced more than 90% of Russian nickel and platinum-group metals (PGM), and ALROSA Company Ltd. produced almost all the country's diamond.
 The Ministry of Natural Resources reported that the copper and other mineral industries also are highly concentrated, but that the situation is better for coal and alluvial gold.
 Despite this concentration, Russian metallurgical and mining companies were medium-sized compared with those in other countries; in the steel sector, Russian producers are generally smaller than their international counterparts.

-Trade
+Sanctions

-The value of mineral exports to the Russian economy has been increasing in recent years; and, in 2005, the minerals sector accounted for more than 70% of the value of exports.
-Mineral fuels were by far the leading category of exports in terms of value.
-In 2005, mineral products accounted for about 12% of the total value of imports, of which metals imported from both inside and outside the CIS accounted for more than 70%.
+Following the 2022 Russian invasion of Ukraine sanctions have been placed on mining and related businesses including and EU ban on Russian gold in August 2022, with the Russian Copper Co, Highland Gold Mining Ltd and Chukotka Mining Geological Company, sanctioned by the US Office of Foreign Assets Control and the G7 and EU sanction over Russian diamonds in December 2023.